adahera222/boatcraft/README.txt

 Go to File, Build Settings.
 Now look in the bottom Assets panel (there is a console/project button switch on the bottom panel, so if you see the console, switch to assets).

 Click on Assets/Scenes folder, inside there are numbered scenes.
 Double click the top scene, then go to build settings and hit 'add current'.
 Add scenes in the correct order!!!, 0, 1, 2, 3.
 If you add them in the wrong order untoggle them and start over.

-Right now for scene 2 I am using 02_OceanLoder.unity.
-The other 02_Angrybots is the legacy original scene file from the barebones, there's various effects you might want to borrow inside like correct AI pathing laid out.
+Right now for scene 2 I am using 02_Angrybots. in /Scenes.
+There's a backup of original Angrybots in Assets.